Nuitka/Nuitka/Developer_Manual.rst

 -----------

 Classes are camel case with leading upper case.
 Methods are with leading verb in lower case, but also camel case.
-Around braces, and after comma, there is spaces for better readability.
-Variables and parameters are lower case with "_" as a separator.
+Around braces there are no spaces, but after comma, there is spaces for better readability.
+Variables and arguments are lower case with "_" as a separator.

 .. code-block:: python

    class SomeClass:

       def doSomething(some_parameter):
-         some_var = ( "foo", "bar" )
+         some_var = ("foo", "bar")

-Base classes that are abstract end in ``Base``, so that a meta class can use that convention.
+Base classes that are abstract have their name end with ``Base``, so that a meta class can use that convention, and readers immediately know.

 Function calls use keyword argument preferably.
 These are slower in CPython, but more readable: